PHACDataHub/DSCO-experimental-web-app-platform/docs/EN/api-configurations.md

 Access URL: [http://localhost:8000/graphql/](http://localhost:8000/graphql/)

+Need more help or information?
+See their docs [HERE](https://docs.graphene-python.org/projects/django/en/latest/)

 How to get it working:
 1. Start the containers and it will be working! 🚀

 ### Hasura GraphQL API

 Access URL: [http://localhost:8080/console/](http://localhost:8080/console/)

+Need more help or information?
+See their docs [HERE](https://hasura.io/docs/latest/index/)

 How to get it working:
 1. Start the containers